mattruzicka/evolvable/README.md

 end
 ```

-Then we **define the `.search_space`** class method which defines the range of [genes](#genes) that are available to our evolvable "hello world" instances.
+The next step is to **define the `.search_space`** class method which defines the range of [genes](#genes) that are available to our evolvable "hello world" instances.
 The [Search Space](#search-space) can be defined in a variety of ways.
 This example uses a shorthand syntax that's convenient when there's one type of gene.
 In our example, each gene will represent a single character.

 ```ruby
 class HelloWorld